-APPLICABLE LAND USE DISTRICTS AND BONUS RATIOS LIST OF BONUSABLE AMENITIES East Main Transit- Higher Density it-Oriented District ity (EM-TOD-L) AMERITES Nonresidential Residential Nonresidential Residential Affordable N/A 3.2:1 N/A 3.2:1 Housing Design Criteria: ixed-use developme p to 80% income le · · 2.
-Affordable Hous housing building. ing units shall be o lispersed throughou it the market rate 3.
+APPLICABLE LAND USE DISTRICTS AND BONUS RATIOS LIST OF BONUSABLE AMENITIES East Main Transit- Higher Density it-Oriented District ity (EM-TOD-L) / Nonresidential Residential Nonresidential Residential Affordable N/A 3.2:1 N/A 3.2:1 Housing Design Criteria: ixed-use developme p to 80% income le - 2.
+Affordable Hous housing building. ing units shall be c lispersed throughou ut the market rate 3.
 Design shall be generally consistent with associated market rate housing; provided, that unit size, amenities, and interior finishes may vary from market rate units; and further provided, that the bedroom mix and exterior finishes shall be comparable to the market rate units.
-Potential 6.7:1 5.5:1 6.7:1 5.5:1 Streets Design Criteria: 1.
-This bonus shall apply only to Potential Streets meeting the requirements of LUC 20.25Q.100.D.
-2. Square footage for purposes of calculating amenity points shall not include vehicle or loading drive surfaces.
-Open Space 9.4:1 7.8:1 9.4:1 7.8:1 Design Criteria: 1.
-This bonus shall apply only to Open Space meeting the requirements of LUC 20.25Q.140.E.
-2. Minimum open space size is 3,000 square feet with a ma area of 20 percent of the project limit.
-Open Spaces larger square feet may earn 10 percent additional bonus points if in a manner to provide for activities to promote general put er than 10,000 s if they are designed 3.
-Minimum open space size may be met through the linking of smaller open spaces in a cohesive, logical manner with a strong design narrative.4.
+Potential 6.7:1 5.5:1 6.7:1 5.5:1 Streets Design Criteria: This bonus shall apply only to Potential Streets meeting the requirements of LUC 20.25Q.100.D.
 Square footage for purposes of calculating amenity points shall not include vehicle or loading drive surfaces.
+Open Space 9.4:1 7.8:1 9.4:1 7.8:1 Design Criteria: This bonus shall apply only to Open Space meeting the requirements of LUC 20.25Q.140.E.
+Minimum open space size is 3,000 square feet with a maximum bonusable area of 20 percent of the project limit.
+Open Spaces larger than 10,000 square feet may earn 10 percent additional bonus points if they are designed in a manner to provide for activities to promote general public assembly.
+Minimum open space size may be met through the linking of smaller open spaces in a cohesive, logical manner with a strong design narrative.
+4. Square footage for purposes of calculating amenity points shall not include vehicle or loading drive surfaces.